Di-Heqiu/Computer_Science/README.md

 # Computer_Science
-A computer science homework
-This program is just a computer science homework.
+This program is just a computer science homework which contains some pages about computer science and me.
 Hope it can help students majoring in CS.